Hello, friends! Exams are over and I am back in the blogosphere. I'll have to write a recap of November soon, but today is for something else--

 1. Wear this beautiful crown.
 All day.
 Because why not.

-Some people say that Lucy wore a wreath with lit candles in the catacombs so she could have light to see but still be able to use both hands to help Christians in hiding there from Diocletian.
+As mentioned above, people say that Lucy wore a wreath with lit candles in the catacombs so she could have light to see but still be able to use both hands to help Christians in hiding from Diocletian.
 Cool.
 Visit this fun site to print your own awesome wreath.

 2. Do as the Swedes.